 Think of it; fishermen don’t throw their net in the water and leave it there to see if the fish are hooked or not.
 Instead, they keep adding lures for the fish on the hook.

 Tell a friend

 Opt-in forms do work.
 But while they do, you need to keep attracting more and more people with new lead generation strategies basically like adding lures on the hook.

 Here are some of the tactics you can use to grow your email list.

 A lead magnet is a sign-up ‘bribe’, usually a free service or item, that you give away to collect contact information from your visitors.

 There are many types of lead magnets you can give away to capture email addresses, and you won’t have to jump through hoops to create one.

-It can be a free trial, samples, digital materials like PDFs, media files, and white papers.
+It can be a free trial, templates, PDFs, media files, and white papers.

 Here is an example from Giosg.